 Exercise is also important.
 Your exercise routine should include 30 minutes of moderate physical activity (such as brisk walking or swimming) at least 5 times a week.
 Ask your doctor what exercise level is safe for you.

-You need to follow a healthy diet.
-Eat foods such as salads, vegetables, fruits, whole grains, fish, beans, poultry and other meats.
-Don't eat a lot of sugar, honey or molasses.
+Follow a healthy diet.
+Eat foods such as vegetables, fruits, whole grains, fish, beans, poultry and other meats.
+Don't eat a lot of processed foods or sweeteners such as sugar, honey, maple syrup, agave syrup, or molasses.
 Eat foods made with whole grains instead of white flour.

-Your doctor might refer you to a dietitian or diabetes educator to help you change your eating habits.
+Your doctor might refer you to a dietitian or diabetes educator to help you change your eating and exercise habits.